josephfriesen/beep-boop/README.md

 * Given an array of integers, will replace all numbers containing a 0 digit but not containing a 1 digit nor divisible by 3 with string "Beep!"
   * Example input: "20"
   * Output: "I'm sorry Dave, I'm afraid I can't do that. / Boop! / 2 / I'm sorry Dave, I'm afraid I can't do that. / 4 / 5 / I'm sorry Dave, I'm afraid I can't do that. / 7 / 8 / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Boop! / I'm sorry Dave, I'm afraid I can't do that. / Boop! / Beep!"

+* Program will return the list of integers with preceding exceptions in ascending or descending order as specified by the user.

+* Program will accept a name from the user and replace all instances of "Dave" with the user's name.

 ***